ESC

 arable land, hydropower, minor minerals, fish

-most of the country's population resides in the southern half of the country; approximately 80% of the populace is urban, living in towns or cities; nearly half of the population lives in and around the capital of Montevideo
+most of the country's population resides in the southern half of the country; approximately 80% of the populace is urban; nearly half of the population lives in and around the capital of Montevideo

 mostly rolling plains and low hills; fertile coastal lowland